eacheamp/CloudResumeBackend/readme.md

     Used Python to build the Lambda functions in charge of counting site visitors; using boto3 clients to interact with dynamodb.

 11. Tests
+    Python Unitests to make sure the lambda is selecting the correct dynamodb key and it is a positive number.

 12. Infrastructure as Code